 Yes, you can.
 However, starting and stopping a microwave to take the temperature can be tedious.
 Not to mention, you give up control over the temperature making it really easy to rapidly go over the target 180°F. Plus, if you accidentally go over and get it to the boiling point, it will overflow and make a mess of your microwave.

 For the best success, microwave the milk at three quarters power, or 70%, whichever your microwave does.
 Place your cold milk into a microwave safe container and heat the milk in fifteen second bursts.

 How To Clean Scalded Milk From A Pan

 Everyone’s been there, and nobody likes it.
-Cleaning scalded (or burnt) dairy products from the bottom of a pan is terrifying.
+Cleaning scalded (or burnt) dairy products from the bottom of a pan is daunting.
 Don’t stress, though.
 It’s easier to clean than you might think.

-For extra help, the scalded milk should release from the bottom of the pan with an abrasive sponge.
+For extra help, the scalded milk should be released from the bottom of the pan with an abrasive sponge.
 If this doesn’t work, try using some Bar Keepers Friend.
 It’s the best stuff ever!

 I hope this has been helpful.